Avg: 4 from 118 votes

 From here, it's 4th class along the ridge to reach the base of the summit tower.
 Here you have the option of a 5.8 loose chimney, followed by a tunnel through (I haven't done this), or a good looking 5.10 corner.
 Climb the corner, which gets wide (4") at its top, and then the striking finger splitter to the very top (5.10) This can be done as one long pitch.

 Descent: From the summit, follow the direction on the main Hulk page.
-If you've already summited, or the weather looks crappy, it's possible to rap from the ridge down "Venturi Effect" (about 20' south of the PV topout, look for fixed nuts and slings) with a 70m rope.
+If you've already summited, or the weather looks crappy, it's possible to rap from the ridge down "Venturi Effect" (about 20' south of the PV topout, all bolted anchors) with a 70m rope.
 This takes a long time.